It's vitally important for students to apply theoretical knowledge gained in the classroom to patients or clients within a practice-based setting.

 That’s why most of our courses offer an equal split between placement and class-based study.

-To give you an insight into what it's really like, watch the film of Jessica on her placement and read Claire’s lowdown on her placement experience.
+To give you an insight into what it's really like, read Claire’s lowdown on her placement experience.

 Claire's story: A Mental Health Nursing student on placement